Neural and spectral operator surrogates: unified construction and expression rate bounds: Setting

 \subsubsection{Frames}

 Constructions of concrete representation systems are often simplified when one insists on stability, but the basis property is relaxed.
 This leads to the concept of \emph{frames}, which we now shortly recall.
-It comprises biorthogonal wavelet bases as a particular case, and allows in particular also iterative realization on unstructured simplicial partitions of polyhedra via the so-called BPX multi-level iteration \cite{HSS08}.
+It comprises biorthogonal wavelet bases as a particular case, and allows in particular also iterative realization on unstructured simplicial partitions of polyhedra via the so-called BPX multi-level iteration {(see, e.g., \cite{HSS08}, and the orginal construction due to P.\ Oswald in space dimension $d=2$ \cite{OswaldBPXP12d}, and subsequently in polyhedra, in \cite{OswaldML94} and the references there.
+A frame property in $H^1_0(\domain)$ of the subspace splittings furnished by the BPX iteration is also implicitly shown in \cite{BPWX}).}

 \begin{definition} A collection $\bsPsi = \set{\psi_j}{j\in\N}\subset \cX$ is called a \emph{frame for $\cX$}, if the \emph{analysis operator}

 is boundedly invertible between $\cX$ and ${\rm range}(\rF)\subset \ell^2(\N)$. \end{definition} The adjoint $\rF'$ of the analysis operator is called the \emph{synthesis operator}.
 It is given by